Profession Income refers to earnings made by professionals like doctors, lawyers, and accountants.

 As a result, only 50% of his income would be subject to income tax calculations (because income tax is only applied to net profit amounts), the other 50% of his income would be tax-free.

-The advantage of receiving benefits under this programme is that business owners are relieved of the need of maintaining accounts and books for audits.
+The advantage of receiving benefits under this programme is that business owners are relieved of the need to maintain accounts and books for audits.
 However, if the individual reports earnings that are less than 50% of gross revenues, they are not entitled to Section 44ADA benefits.

 They will be required to handle accounts and records, file taxes under Section 44AA, and have them frequently audited.